Which place is cheaper, Brussels or Bucharest?

 Both Brussels and Bucharest are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Bucharest because of the city activities and the family-friendly experiences.
 Also, the city activities and the family-friendly experiences are the main draw to Brussels this time of year.

 In July, Bucharest is generally a little warmer than Brussels.
-Temperatures in Bucharest average around 23°C (73°F), and Brussels stays around 18°C (65°F).
+Daily temperatures in Bucharest average around 23°C (73°F), and Brussels fluctuates around 18°C (65°F).

 The sun comes out a lot this time of the year in Bucharest.
 Bucharest usually receives more sunshine than Brussels during summer.
 Bucharest gets 289 hours of sunny skies, while Brussels receives 186 hours of full sun in the summer.